The former Gopher will be honored for her highly-decorated collegiate career

 Veronica Lee will travel to Orlando to swim in the 2015 Arena Pro Series

-Busack comes to Pittsburgh after spending the past four years as a volunteer assistant coach at her Alma Mater of Minnesota.
-Along with assisting in every day collegiate coaching duties, Busack was also the Age Group Coach for the Twin Cities Swim Team where she coached swimmers ages 10-14 in all facets of the sport.
+Busack comes to Pittsburgh after spending the four years as a volunteer assistant coach at her Alma Mater of Minnesota.
+Along with assisting in every day collegiate coaching duties, Busack was the Age Group Coach for the Twin Cities Swim Team where she coached swimmers ages 10-14 in all facets of the sport.

 "I have a lot of positive experiences to draw from as an athlete and now as a coach.
 I learned a lot from my coaches and I want to implement what I was taught.
 I am excited to use my coaching techniques at Pitt because I think I can make a positive impact."